- 1 Making a New Character

 It is usually a good idea to discuss your class selection with the other players in your group, to ensure that your party will have a good mix of abilities.
 It is strongly recommended that at least one person play a healing class.
 It is also very helpful to have a tank character who can soak up a lot of attacks that might otherwise land on the more delicate characters.
 Damage classes will keep the fights shorter, meaning the party will take less damage (dead monsters don't do damage, usually).
 In the end, though, you should play the class you want to play, and have fun.
-A party without a healer can get by with potions, scrolls and wands, or just sleep off their damage.
+A party without a healer can get by with potions, scrolls and rods, or just sleep off their damage.
 Perhaps not optimal, but certainly playable.

 Available Character Classes

-- Due to the level requirements, you can multi-class a maximum of seven times by level 31, which should provide enough class diversity for even the most exotic character concepts, or whimsical indecisiveness.
+- Due to the level and tier requirements, you can multi-class a maximum of seven times by level 31, which should provide enough class diversity for even the most exotic character concepts, or whimsical indecisiveness.

 - Experience points required to advance in a new class is always based on your total character level, NOT your current character class' level.

 - Your 'preferred class' bonus is (nearly always) based on the first character class you choose at character creation.
 If it is not, you must inform your GM what your preferred class is, at character creation, and the GM may always disallow this, if they so decide.
 Once a preferred class is selected, it cannot ever be changed, even through character reselection.